SBHAVISHYAREDDY/Project-Management-tool/README.md

 5. Chatbox Functionality:
 The integrated chatbox feature enables real-time communication between users.
 This fosters collaboration, quick decision-making, and the exchange of ideas.
 Users can discuss tasks, share updates, and seek clarifications within the same platform.

+Languages used:
+1. HTML
+2. CSS
+3. Java script

+This project is developed as task 1 for BharatIntern Internship Program